Not Rated. Running time: 1 hour 53 min.

 Even if you are familiar with snatches of Thoreau’s “purple prose” emblazoned on so many posters through the years, this film has much to teach you about this amazing man who stuffed so much zest and wisdom into his far too short 44 years.
 I was intrigued to learn of his close connection to the ubiquitous pencil, that as a teenager while working for his father’s small firm that manufactured and sold pencils, he developed a machine that removed impurities from graphite, so that his family’s pencils were said to be the best in New England.
 I never knew that he had an older brother John who loved the same girl that Henry did, or that the two had for a few years joined together to set up a school.
 (Earlier Henry had quit as a school teacher when it was demanded that he use corporeal punishment rather than persuasion to maintain discipline.)
 John’s untimely death was a huge blow to the writer that ended the progressive school.
 Henry met revolutionist John Brown when the latter came seeking financial support from admirers, and later defended vigorously him in speeches just before the government executed him at Harper’s Ferry.

 Of course, the film offers far more than just biographical information, the filmmaker’s major concern obviously being to show us the lasting and widespread influence that Thoreau’s ideas have had on the world.
-The filmmaker does this by various means, starting with quick, recurring shots of memorial stones of major figures indebted to him—Gandhi, Martin Luther King, Jr., and John Muir being the foremost.
+The filmmaker does this by various means, starting with quick, recurring shots of memorial stories of major figures indebted to him—Gandhi, Martin Luther King, Jr., and John Muir being the foremost.
 Then there are sequences involving young people at Walden Pond and at a camp in Vermont studying and discussing his ideas.
 The youth are at an ideal age to reflect upon his words.
 One quotation that we see time after time emblazoned on a sign at Walden is: “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”
 His stress upon the importance of being in the present amidst the beauty of nature, and of living a life of simplicity are explored by the youth, as well as by the various scholars interviewed.
 The testimony of several Penobscot Indian guides concerning what Thoreau learned from their ancestors when he visited Maine is also of great interest.

 Of course, there are many, many shots of Walden Pond where Thoreau built his cabin on land owned by the famous poet and essayist Ralph Waldo Emerson, who had become his mentor and, at various times, his host.
 Thoreau lived in the cabin for two years, writing about his experiences in a series of journals.
 The original cabin is gone, but it’s site is clearly marked by a memorial, and we do meet Richard Smith, the skillful Interpreter who looks and sounds like Thoreau as he responds to visitors in the essayist’s words.
 We also visit the Thoreau home in nearby Concord, which has been carefully restored and opened for tours.